xzYue/odoo/doc/howtos/website.rst

 .. patch::

-Restart Odoo and upgrade the module, then you can visit each teacher's page.
+Restart Modoo and upgrade the module, then you can visit each teacher's page.
 As an exercise, try adding blocks to a teacher's page to write a biography, then go to another teacher's page and so forth.
 You will discover, that your biography is shared between all teachers, because blocks are added to the